flare9x/FitnessForService.jl/README.md

 Type A components are limited to Level 1, 2 and 3 assessments.

-Type B, Class 1 components have the same geometry and loading conditions as described in a) above but are not classified as Type A components because supplemental loads in combination with pressure may govern the required wall thickness.
+Type B, Class 1 components have the same geometry and loading conditions as described in Type A above but are not classified as Type A components because supplemental loads in combination with pressure may govern the required wall thickness.

 Type B, Class 1 components are limited to Level 2 and 3 assessments.